jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 ### Triggering JIT Compilation

-We also need a simple class to run this with, let's adopt a modified `HelloWorld`.
+We need a simple class to run our example and observe JIT compilation, let's adopt a modified `HelloWorld`.
-It might be easiest to place this in graal/compiler for now, and compile it using `javac`.
+It might be easiest to place this in `graal/compiler` for now, and compile it using `javac`.

 ```java
 public class HelloWorld {